nramadan/popularCommands/README.md

   <field name="speaker" type="text_gen_lower_case"/>
   <field name="state" type="text_gen_lower_case"/>

-# The actually managed-schema with all these changes above is in the repository.
-Just copy it over.
+# The actual managed-schema with all these changes above is in the repository.
+Just copy it.

 # 5) Run the commandApp Spring Boot Application